India's Pioneer in Voice-Preserving Throat Surgery

 Member of World's First Endo-Robotic Surgery team (2023)

-MCh in Head & Neck Surgery with Gold Medal
+MCh in Head & Neck Surgery, MS (ENT) Gold Medal from Annamalai University

 Fellowship training in robotic surgery from Royal Adelaide Hospital, Australia